dapr/dashboard/docs/development/platform.md

 # Adding a new platform

-Dashboard currently supports 2 platforms: Kubernetes and self-hosted (August 2020).
+Dashboard currently supports 3 platforms: Kubernetes, self-hosted and docker-compose (August 2022).

 ## Backend